Setting up multi-tenant environment Zeppelin on Amazon EMR

 Each notebook can configure owners, writers, readers.

-For further collaboration and sharing of notebooks among different users, you can try ZeppelinHub as well.
+For further sharing of notebooks among different users, you can try ZeppelinHub as well.
 Hope this was helpful.